flowground/amazonaws-com-es-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetCompatibleElasticsearchVersions
-### Returns a list of upgrade compatible Elastisearch versions.
-You can optionally pass a <code> <a>DomainName</a> </code> to get all upgrade compatible Elasticsearch versions for that specific domain.
+> Returns a list of upgrade compatible Elastisearch versions.
+You can optionally pass a <code> <a>DomainName</a> </code> to get all upgrade compatible Elasticsearch versions for that specific domain.<br/>

 #### Input Parameters
 * `Action` - _required_